brolaugh/hacklog/README.md

 * Multiple possible skins to choose from
 * 18+ filter
 * Multiple language support
+  * Ability to select the language a post is written in (Google Translate API?)

 ## Technical details
 * General
   * Use composer
   * Minimal reloading -> Ajax
+    * URL is updated accordingly
 * Security
   * XSS safe
   * CSRF safe